au-research/raid-metadata/rtd/docs/source/identifier.rst

 **Example**: ``https://raid.org/10.12345/abc123``

-**Contraints**: RAiD name prefix supplied by the DOI Foundation; RAiD name suffix consisting of alphanumeric, English, ASCII Latin characters
+**Constraints**: RAiD name prefix supplied by the DOI Foundation; RAiD name suffix consisting of alphanumeric, English, ASCII Latin characters

 **Note**: RAiD names are valid DOIs and can also be resolved at https://doi.org/ or https://handle.net/.